GESTATIONAL SURROGACY IN NEBRASKA

 If no, will Nebraska Vital Records honor a second parent adoption order from another state and add the second parent to the birth certificate?
 No

-Note: This situation typically arises if the child is born outside of the state.
+Note: This situation typically arises if the child is born outside the state.
 The parents then return to Nebraska to obtain a second parent adoption or stepparent adoption in Nebraska.

 Will courts in Nebraska grant second parent or stepparent adoptions to heterosexual couples living in Nebraska?
 Yes